jcaillon/valet/extras/valet-commands.md

   Test the validity of the gitops repository.

+- `helm-reupload`

+  Reupload helm charts from a classic helm repository or an OCI registry to another OCI registry.

 - `help`

   Show the help of this program or of a specific command.